rsyamil/multilayer-perceptron-classification/README.md

 # multilayer-perceptron-classification
-Simple Python implementation of a multilayer perceptron for image classification
+Python implementation of a vanilla multilayer perceptron for digit-MNIST image classification.
+Accuracy is ~95%.
+To run, bash:

+> $ python3 NeuralNetwork.py